datacatdata/datacatdata.github.io/_posts/2018-10-08-the-anti-independence-dossier.markdown

 <a href="{{site.baseurl}}/assets/img/powerpoint/partyx.png"> <img src="{{site.baseurl}}/assets/img/powerpoint/partyx.png"/></a>

 Nonetheless, to the extent that the map's purpose was to show differences in views on independence by geography, a less manipulative map would have been the one [published by elmundo.es](http://www.elmundo.es/grafico/cataluna/2017/12/21/5a3bbcd7468aeb2b4a8b45af.html).
-Rather than showing by parties, this map more accurately shows by "blocs", and correctly excludes CatenComú-Podem (since the party is pro-referendum, anti-independence, and many of its voters are pro-independence; see previous section):
+Rather than showing results by party, this map more accurately shows by "blocs", and correctly excludes CatenComú-Podem (since the party is pro-referendum, anti-independence, and many of its voters are pro-independence; see previous section):

 <a href="{{site.baseurl}}/assets/img/powerpoint/map.png"> <img src="{{site.baseurl}}/assets/img/powerpoint/map.png" /></a>